What Is Generation X?

 Incorporate Nostalgia

-According to a Youtube survey by Google, nostalgia is a common theme that Gen-Xers look for while surfing videos.
-Nostalgia reminds them of the times when they were younger and carefree.
+Nostalgia is a common theme that Gen Xers look for while surfing online.
+It reminds them of the times when they were younger and carefree.

 These marketing efforts to incorporate their past make them feel valued as an audience.
 They have often been dubbed ‘the middle child’ or ‘the forgotten generation’ because marketers usually focus on Baby Boomers and Millennials.